Publication Date: October 2018

 In the late 1960s, J.G.
 Ballard levied a fierce critique against the then-new phenomenon of media politics, populating the "condensed novels" of The Atrocity Exhibition with such real-life fictionalised characters as Jacqueline Kennedy, JFK, Marilyn Monroe and, of course, Ronald Reagan (whom his protagonist wanted to fuck).
 He fashioned an insane protagonist: a doctor at a mental hospital who himself surrenders to a world of psychosis.
 Ballard vied for a scandal and managed to cause one.

 50 years later, D. Harlan Wilson's Natural Complexions explores the dynamics of contemporary American media pathology and resorts to similar formal strategies.
 Wilson collects satirical vignettes and docufictions extrapolated from actual news stories, spam emails, advertisements, social networks, and other scraps of disposable infotainment.
 There is little need for fictionalizing here, as today, there's no fiction more fictional than the "real."

 Through the interactions of over 100 characters, among them movie stars, ex-presidents, televangelists, motivational speakers, con artists, back-alley philosophers, forensics experts and Biblical kings, the book faithfully renders the absurdist spiritus mundi that galvanizes the cultural landscape.
 In contemporary America, you don't get to fuck the president, but the president sure as hell gets to fuck you.
 Wilson's protagonist, a mysterious trickster named Brian Gonka, haunts the narrative like a machinic ghost.
-In these pages, sanity is not longer and option; the clarity of insanity is a rule of thumb.
+In these pages, sanity is no longer an option; the clarity of insanity is a rule of thumb.

 Listed for The Guardian's Not the Booker Prize, Natural Complexions is a biting satire on modern life as lived online and saturated by media idiocy and the closed circuits of celebrity status at every turn.
 Its masterful combination of hilarity and eeriness functions as a 21st-century upgrade of the Kafkaesque—both in its compressed epigraphic form and in its obsession with the (im)possibilities of the sacred.